fastapi/typer/docs/tutorial/arguments/optional.md

 To make it *required*, we pass `...` as the first function argument passed to `typer.Argument(...)`.

 !!! info
-    If you hadn't seen that `...` before: it is a a special single value, it is <a href="https://docs.python.org/3/library/constants.html#Ellipsis" class="external-link" target="_blank">part of Python and is called "Ellipsis"</a>.
+    If you hadn't seen that `...` before: it is a special single value, it is <a href="https://docs.python.org/3/library/constants.html#Ellipsis" class="external-link" target="_blank">part of Python and is called "Ellipsis"</a>.

 All we did there achieves the same thing as before, a **required** *CLI argument*: